spsharman/getting-started-with-aci/README.md

 - Schedule the ["getting-started-with-cisco-aci-6.0-v1.1"](https://dcloud2-lon.cisco.com/content/demo/614928) on the Cisco dCloud from your preferred closest location
 - Install [Terraform](https://developer.hashicorp.com/terraform/install)
-- Download the [code](https://github.com/spsharman/getting-started-with-aci.git) to your local machine
+- Download the [code](https://github.com/spsharman/getting-started-with-aci.git) from this repo to your local machine

 Once the code is downloaded you will see the following directory structure: